 State Governments across Australia, and numerous government bodies and investors around the world are moving towards contracting for social outcomes, rather than inputs or outputs.
 This is an important development in social service delivery.
 When social service providers are supported in delivering outcomes, they are better able to innovate in their service delivery.
-The emphasis is on what is achieved through their programs, not how.
-For instance, rather than count the volume of medication prescribed to chronically ill patients, a focus on outcomes counts the number of patients who recover from, or reduce their illness.
+The emphasis of the contracting arrangements in SIBs and payment by outcomes contracts rests on what outcomes are achieved through service delivery program, rather than the nuts and bolts of how those programs are delivered.
+For instance, rather than count the volume of medication prescribed to chronically ill patients, the focus shifts to counting the number of patients who recover from, or reduce, their illness.
 This allows social service providers to innovate, and integrate a range of programs which are proven to assist in improving the health of these patients (say, mental health counselling, exercise regimes, stable housing environments, etc).

-Typically under a payment by outcomes approach, government defines the specific outcomes they wish to achieve and fund, such as reduced re-offending rates of prisoners, reduced chronic health conditions, improved education, etc. A service provider is then selected based on their demonstrated ability to achieve the desired outcomes.
-The government entity does not design the service delivery model itself.
+Typically under a payment by outcomes approach, government defines the specific outcomes they wish to achieve and fund, such as reduced re-offending rates of prisoners, reduced chronic health conditions, reduced homelessness, reduced unemployment, improved education, etc. A service provider is then selected based on their demonstrated ability to achieve the desired outcomes.
+The government entity does not design the service delivery model itself, that is up to the service provider.
 This approach is a significant change in contracting relationships between government and the social sector.
 Under the current arrangements, contracts are usually created around input and output delivery, and government may micromanage the contract in a way that can unintentionally distract the provider from effective delivery.
 Payment by outcomes contracting focuses both government and service provider on the attainment of outcomes.

 Clear measurement and evaluation of the outcomes achieved is essential to any contract.
-Government departments and/or a third party evaluation team measures and provides ongoing feedback over a 3 to 10 year period, allowing the provider to continually innovate and refine their programs, to improve the outcomes achieved.
+Government departments and/or a third party evaluation team measures and provides ongoing feedback over what is typically a 3 to 10 year period, allowing the provider to continually innovate and refine their programs, to improve the outcomes achieved.

-The differences between payment by outcomes contracts and current models therefore include:
+In summary, the differences between payment by outcomes contracts and current models include:

-government focus on defining outcomes, not service delivery models
+- government shifts its focus to defining outcomes, rather than service delivery models

-government focuses on data and measurement of outcomes over time
+- government focuses on data and measurement of outcomes, rather than outputs, over time

-payment may be linked to the achievement of outcomes, depending on the ability of the preferred provider to take on risk
+- payment is linked to the achievement of outcomes (the degree of this risk transfer depends on the ability of the preferred provider to take on risk)

 Culture & Capability Change

-An outcomes approach requires culture change among all parties.
-Government will need to transform its current procurement and contract management processes, as well as build new capability in data collection, analysis and measurement.
-Service providers will need to embed robust measurement frameworks into their organisations and programs, and their boards will need to build capability and openness to assess and take on greater risk.
-In the case of SIBs, investors will need to develop the ability to assess social risk and rate investments, in order to participate.
+An outcomes-contracting approach requires culture change among all parties.
+Government will need to transform its current procurement and contract management processes, and build capability in data collection, analysis and outcomes measurement.
+Service providers will need to embed robust outcomes measurement frameworks into their organisations and programs, and their boards will need to build capability and openness to assess and take on greater risk.
+In the case of SIBs, investors will also need to develop the ability to assess social risk and rate investments, in order to participate.